rojo-rbx/rojo/README.md

 ## Contributing
 Pull requests are welcome!

-The `master` branch of both repositories have tests running on Travis for every commit and pull request.
-The test suite on `master` should always pass!
+All pull requests are run against a test suite on Travis CI.
+That test suite should always pass!

-The Rojo and Rojo Plugin repositories should stay in sync with eachother, so that the current `master` of each repository can be used together.

 ## License
 Rojo is available under the terms of the MIT license.
 See [LICENSE.md](LICENSE.md) for details.